Unicorn Cheese for Kids, a Follow-Along Virtual Event (FAVE) - Next Date TBD

 Do you love this sort of content?
 We just launched a Patreon campaign and our Patreon backers have the opportunity to see all of our content first.
 They also have first access to live-streaming workshops before we open them up to the public.
 At certain levels, workshops like this one are included in your membership.
 You can back us for as little at $5 a month so please check out our Patreon here.

 A mozzarella making kit to give now and the promise of our most popular cheesemaking class in the future!
 The gift that keeps on giving!

 Learn to craft some of the most decadent cheese the world has to offer.
 Brie & camembert seem like magical cheeses but they're actually some of the easiest to make at home with very little special equipment required.
-We'll show you how in this two-day class, complete with edible homework.From $ 15.00
+We'll show you how in this multi-day class, complete with edible homework.From $ 15.00